Silicon Forest

 Ended up using epoxy.
 I was a little concerned that there wasn't enough space between the two parts to make a proper joint, but so far it is holding.

-Tutoring both kids (John and Kathryn) in algebra.
-Kathryn hates it, but is committed to finishing the class.
+Tutoring both kids (John and Daughter) in algebra.
+Daughter hates it, but is committed to finishing the class.
 John's only problem is that his teacher is SOOO BORRRING that he can't pay attention in class.
 I give him a little help and he seems to pick up on it pretty quick.
 Interesting that all the kids have differing views on the same math teachers.
 What one kid finds horrible, another finds great.

-Kathryn is working part time (about ten hours a week) as a hostess at "The Old Spaghetti Factory", so she's driving, but the only car she will drive is the car-car.
+Daughter is working part time (about ten hours a week) as a hostess at "The Old Spaghetti Factory", so she's driving, but the only car she will drive is the car-car.
 She won't drive the van and she will only drive the truck under protest.
 Both Anne and her complain about the visibility in the truck, and I have to admit, they are right.
 I have almost run down pedestrians at corners because they were hiding behind my mirrors.

 Perhaps if I replace the mirrors with smaller ones the girls will be happier about driving the truck.
 So I call the dealer, they have smaller power mirrors available. $350 installed.
 If it would save me from buying a new car, it would be worth it.
 It wouldn't, of course, but I could use that argument to justify buying them.
 Then I thought I would check on E-bay. $9 for a pair.
 Of course I have to install them myself.
 And I have to figure out how to seal them.
 And I have to make a trip to the store for electrical connectors.
 And they have fake carbon fiber texturing painted on.